"Perl 5 was my rewrite of Perl. I want Perl 6 to be the community's rewrite of Perl and of the community." - Larry Wall (circa 2000)

 Camelia, the multi-color butterfly with P 6 in her wings, is the symbol of this diverse and welcoming community.

-The Raku community publishes every December an Advent Calendar, with Raku tutorials every day until Christmas.
-Organization and assignment of days is done through the different Raku channels and the Perl6/advent repository.
+Organization and assignment of days is done through the different Raku channels and the Raku/advent repository.
 If you want to participate, its organization starts by the end of October, so check out the channels above to keep up to date.